-Our MSc in Strategic Project Management equips students with a comprehensive framework of detailed theory and practical processes needed to become a high calibre project manager in this ever-evolving sector.
+Our MSc Strategic Project Management course equips students with a comprehensive framework of detailed theory and practical processes needed to become a high calibre project manager in this ever-evolving sector.

 Project Management is ever-growing and evolving as it is an imperative function to improve efficiency and transparency in modern businesses.
 A project manager is responsible for the day-to-day management of specific projects that have definite outcomes, time limits, and set budgets.
 The role of the Project Manager is evolving from day-to-day activities but also requires inspirational leadership.

 The MSc Strategic Project Management course at Kent Business School is delivered by academic experts and co-developed with industry leaders.
 You will develop a detailed background of Project Management and strategic theory and the imperative tools and processes project managers use in the business environment.

 Taking a 12-month industrial placement allows you to gain work experience in the UK or overseas as part of your Master's.
 While the placements are self-sought, the School offers support through extra-curricular engagement with our dedicated placements team.
 Opting for this course with a placement takes the length of your course to up to two years.